 Based on customer requirements, comprehensive equipment training and sampling guidance can be provided.

 Equipment training is conducted at:

-Note: The Basic Industrial Hygiene Course is an AMEDD C&S Course, it is not a USAPHC course.
+Note: The Basic Industrial Hygiene Course is an AMEDD C&S Course, it is not an APHC course.

 Must contact AMEDD C&S for registration or help with course registration.

 These are the top 10 instruments requested by our customers:

 If you are an Army employee and wish to receive information on any IH equipment please email: Army Industrial Hygiene

 Larson Davis Noise Dosimeter w/Calibrator and IR Unit

 SKC Constant Flow Air Sampling Pump Model 224-44XR